-When the Senate was considering the Health Care and Education Reconciliation Act of 2010-the reconciliation bill accompanying the ACA-provisions of the bill proposed amendments to the Higher Education Act of 1965's treatment of Pell grants.
+By way of example, when the Senate was considering the Taxpayer Relief Act of 1997, provisions of the bill proposed amendments concerning balanced budget and enforcement procedures.
 A point of order was raised because the provisions did not provide for a change in outlays or revenues rendering it "extraneous" under the Byrd Rule.
-As such, the point of order was sustained and the provision was struck.32
+As such, the point of order was sustained and the amendments fell.34